What Happens If Your Cat’s Health Problems Aren’t Treated In Time?

 Regular cat litter cannot alert you of potential health concerns, but PrettyLitter can change colors to detect alkaline, acidity, or blood.
 Some of these issues could be a matter of life and death for your cat if not treated right away.
 So, PrettyLitter can let you know if something’s not right, allowing you time to visit your vet as soon as possible.

-Do you want to make sure your cat stays healthy at all times?
-Then, try PrettyLitter to help keep tabs on potential health concerns.
-We’re proud to have PrettyLitter as our partner, so you can now get 20% off your first month with the code BESTPET20!
+Do you want to ensure your cat stays healthy at all times?
+Then, try PrettyLitter to help you monitor potential health concerns.
+We’re proud to have PrettyLitter as our partner, so you can now get 20% off your first month and a free cat toy while supplies last!

 Recent Articles